amas0/cmdstanpy/docsrc/users-guide/workflow.rst

 Compile the Stan model
 ^^^^^^^^^^^^^^^^^^^^^^

-The: :class:`CmdStanModel` class provides methods to compile and run the Stan program.
-A CmdStanModel object can be instantiated by specifying either a Stan file or the executable file, or both.
-If only the Stan file path is specified, the constructor will check for the existence of a correspondingly named exe file in the same directory.
+The :class:`CmdStanModel` class provides methods to compile and run the Stan program.
+A CmdStanModel object can be instantiated by specifying a Stan file, the executable file, or both.
+If only the Stan file path is specified, the constructor will check for the existence of a correspondingly named executable in the same directory.
 If found, it will use this as the exe file path.

-By default, when a CmdStanModel object is instantiated from a Stan file, the constructor will compile the model as needed.
+When a CmdStanModel object is instantiated from a Stan file, the constructor will compile the model if the executable is non-existent or out-of-date.
-The constructor argument `compile` controls this behavior.

-* ``compile=False``: never compile the Stan file.
-* ``compile="Force"``: always compile the Stan file.
-* ``compile=True``: (default) compile the Stan file as needed, i.e., if no exe file exists or if the Stan file is newer than the exe file.

 .. code-block:: python